BillyDM/awesome-audio-dsp/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 - [`Mrugalla Plugins`] - A collection of modern and unique plugins by Florian Mrugalla.
 - [`DISTRHO-Ports`] - A whole bunch of plugins ported to work on Linux/LV2.
 - [`DISTRHO Plugin Framework`] - Has a list of plugins that were made using this framework.
+- [`JSFX`] - A collection of cool plugins and scripts for Reaper.
+Some of the GUIs are absolutely stunning.
 - [`lkjb plugins`] - Additional plugins made by the creator of [`Luftikus`].
 - [`SOUL-VA`] - A non-trivial virtual analog filter library written in [`SOUL`].
 Plugin versions are also sold as commercial products.